 U.S. employers hired at a healthy rate in July and the unemployment rate fell to match a 16-year-low, a show of lasting vitality for the labor market.

-U.S. employers picked up their pace of hiring in June.
-Nonfarm payrolls rose by a seasonally adjusted 222,000 from the prior month, the Labor Department said.
-The unemployment rate ticked up to 4.4% from 4.3% the prior month as more people joined the workforce.
-Average hourly earnings for private-sector workers rose 2.5% in June, little changed from prior months.
-In one positive sign, the average workweek rose by 0.1 hour to 34.5 hours.
+Nonfarm payrolls rose by a seasonally adjusted 209,000 in July from the prior month, the Labor Department said.
+The unemployment rate ticked down to 4.3% from 4.4% the prior month as more people joined the workforce.
+The July unemployment rate matched May's reading as the lowest mark since 2001.